-I taught Sunday in a fog and come Monday walked into my doctor’s office, this time with my sweetheart, Melissa, who if possible was more sad and scared than me.
+I taught Sunday in a fog and come Monday walked into my doctor’s office.

 The stress test would reveal whether the plaque was just lining the artery or blocking it.
 Considering how extreme the numbers were from the CAT scan if it was blocking it I was facing immediate open-heart surgery.

 They hooked me up to the monitors and then the doctor came in, got me on the treadmill and the stress test began (never before has a test been more aptly named by the way).

 Fifteen minutes later he turned everything off, printed the reports and smiled the biggest smile as he said, “There is zero blockage.
 This couldn’t be better news.”

 Last night Melissa and I hosted our annual year-end “thank you” party for our students.
 It’s always a very special evening because it’s our chance to thank every single student for the honor of teaching and helping them with their dreams.
 In turn, we have them bring THE one person above all others whom they’d like to thank for supporting and believing in their dreams as well.

 To say the least, it’s an evening full of enormous gratitude and considering my week, last night took on even more significance.
 In fact, I’ve been so incredibly grateful all week long for my life – the good, the bad, and the ugly of it.